Whether you’re submitting to agents or editors, you’ll need to understand what the difference is between exclusive and simultaneous submissions.

 - The editor or agent has already taken the time to look at your manuscript, given you notes you subsequently revised, and now you’re sending it back to her for review.

 Here’s The C LIU Rule of Thumb on Exclusives:

 - Granting exclusives for reasons 1-3 is the smart way to use exclusives.

-- In all other cases, do not grant exclusives simply because you feel like it.
-Often the agent or editor won’t care one way or another, and all you’ve done is forced yourself to wait around for an answer.
+- In all other cases, DO NOT grant exclusives simply because you feel like it.
+Often the agent or editor won’t care one way or another, and all you’ve done forces yourself to wait around for an answer.
 Many editors and agents understand how bad exclusives can be for writers so don’t feel guilty or anything if you mark your submission as simultaneous.

 - If you do grant an exclusive for reasons 1-3, set a date for the exclusive to expire.
 This way you won’t have to status check and wait more to get a reply on your exclusive.
 Please save everybody some time and energy dealing with your submission.
 For an agent, this date should be somewhere around a month maximum.
 For an editor, two months.
 But the shorter the better.
 Again, you’re going to hear different answers to this one, but this is the C Liu opinion.